dctime/signals/features.md

 Support connections and disconnections and loops of wires.
 Doesnt support multiple voltages applied to one net of wire.

 Fixed Issue 2025.4.25 (1)

+### 2025.4.27

+Redstone block will not power SignalWireBlock anymore.

+ConstSignalBlock Init and ready for applying signal to the SignalWireBlock if connected.